Introduction to Mathematical Proof

 $\square$

-Notice that the proof in the box is an explanation of why dog is theorem.
-That there might be more than one way to prove the same theorem.
+The proof in the box is an explanation of why dog is theorem.
+Notice that there might be more than one way to prove the same theorem.

-Simiarly, we could specify the theorems in Example 2.2 recursively by saying that $2$ is a theorem, and that whenever $n$ is a theorem, so is $n+2$.
+Alternatively, we could specify the theorems in Example 2.3 recursively by saying that $2$ is a theorem, and that whenever $n$ is a theorem, so is $n+2$.
 Of course, it is much easier to define the theorems explicitly by just saying they are the even integers, but we obtain the same set of theorems either way.

 Conditional Theorems

-In a recursively defined system it is also often interesting to show that one statement follows from some other statements $P_1,\ldots,P_n$ in the sense that if those statements were theorems, then we could prove that $Q$ is a theorem, too.
+In a recursively defined system it is also often useful to show that a statement $Q$ follows from some other statements $P_1,\ldots,P_n$ in the sense that if those statements were theorems, then we could prove that $Q$ is a theorem, too.
+We refer to such a fact as a conditional theorem.

 Proof.